 In order to strengthen the protection of intellectual property right, Chinese government and courts are improving the judicial system for resolving intellectual property disputes in China.
 As intellectual property litigation is becoming more common in China, we face increased risk of being sued for potential intellectual property infringements.
 Third parties may take action and file claims against us if they believe that certain content on our site violates their copyrights or other related legal rights.
 We have been subject to such claims in the PRC.
 Government authorities may also impose administrative penalties on us if they find that we have infringed third parties' intellectual property rights.
 In October 2015, the National Copyright Bureau imposed a fine of RMB250,000 on Tianying Jiuzhou for disseminating on our PC websites, mobile applications and mobile websites one work of literature that we licensed from third parties that were alleged to have no legal rights to license such work.
 In November 2016, China Youth Book Inc. and Dewey Press LLC filed a claim against Tianying Jiuzhou and our company for intellectual property infringement of such work based on the above-mentioned finding of the National Copyright Bureau, and the related claim for damage was approximately RMB235.8 million, even though the actual income we generated from such work was less than RMB1,500.
 This claim was withdrawn by the plaintiffs in January 2018.
 In April 2018, we received notices from the local court that the plaintiffs have filed a lawsuit against us again for the same claim, with the related claim for damages reduced to approximately RMB99.8 million.
 In April 2020, we received the judgment from the local court which ordered us to pay the plaintiffs a total of approximately RMB1.0 million as economic compensation and reimbursement of the plaintiff's reasonable expenses.
 After the plaintiff filed an appeal against the judgment made by the local court, the appellate court made the final judgment in December 2020 and upheld the local court's decision.
 Tianying Jiuzhou has subsequently paid a total of approximately RMB1.0 million in damages to the plaintiff and fulfilled its obligation under the judgment.
 In June 2021, the plaintiff applied for a retrial with the Supreme People's Court and the Supreme People's Court conducted a hearing on the matter of retrial.
-As of the date of this annual report, we have not received any notification from the Supreme People's Court with respect to the retrial and we cannot assure you that the Supreme People's Court will not order a retrial for this case.
-In 2022, we also received some complaints and claims from third parties alleging intellectual property infringements by us, although some of the complainants have not provided necessary proofs of title or infringements.
+On April 7, 2023, the Supreme People's Court has rendered its decision and dismissed the plaintiff's application for retrial.
+In 2023, we also received some complaints and claims from third parties alleging intellectual property infringements by us, although some of the complainants have not provided necessary proofs of title or infringements.
 While we are negotiating with theses complainants and some of these claims are still pending as of the date of this annual report, we cannot assure you that we will not be proved to have infringed their intellectual property rights or be required to pay any compensation.
 For more information, see "Item 4.
 Information on the Company-B. Business Overview-Legal and Administrative Proceedings."